yapplications/ADB-GUI/README.md

   * Edit app preference

 ## Share 'command batch' / 'intent' with your team
-You can easily send you team an 'command batch' or 'intent' they both saved in a JSON file.
+You can easily send you team an 'command batch' or 'intent' they both saved in a JSON file.</br>
-Just find the right file under your app directory and send it to your team mate.
+Just find the right file under your app directory and send it to your team mate.</br>
 Ask him to put it into the right directory and that it, he got it!

 ## Known Issues